What is Fair Trade and Why Does it Matter?

 Here we'll look further into Fair Trade.

 Above: Weaving Hope make beautiful hand-loomed cotton toys in Sri Lanka - accredited by the British Association of Fair Trade Shops and Suppliers (BAFTS).
-They reinvest profits into health education and skills training in rural Sri Lanka
+Their supplier in Sri Lanka reinvest profits into health education and skills training in rural areas

 The definition of Fair Trade

 The globally recognised definition of Fair Trade, according to the World Fair Trade Organisation:

 "Fair Trade is a trading partnership, based on dialogue, transparency and respect, that seeks greater equity in international trade.
 It contributes to sustainable development by offering better trading conditions to, and securing the rights of, marginalized producers and workers – especially in the South.

 Fair Trade Organisations have a clear commitment to Fair Trade as the principal core of their mission.
 They, backed by consumers, are engaged actively in supporting producers, awareness raising and in campaigning for changes in the rules and practice of conventional international trade."

 So what does that mean?

 Fair trade means paying fair prices for the products we buy and the work and skill involved in making them.
 It means ensuring those producers are working in safe and healthy conditions.
 Fair Trade promotes responsible production and consumption, with respect for the environment and using sustainable practices.
 You can be confident Fair Trade products have not been made using child labour or forced labour.
 Fair Trade organisations must be inclusive and cannot discriminate based on factors like age, ethnicity or HIV status.
 Crucially Fair Trade empowers, creating fairer trading relationships, rather than exploiting those who are poorer or in a weaker bargaining position.